JSTOR-Labs/plant-humanities/cassava.md

 <param ve-storiiies id="861e9">

 ## Fermented beverages
 Accounts of native peoples in South America and Latin America producing fermented beverages also permeate the records kept by European travellers, missionaries and conquerors.
-In the 16th century, a detailed account of the preparation of a fermented alcoholic drink was made by a Frenchman [Jean de Léry](https://books.google.nl/books?id=rK1hAAAAcAAJ&dq=Histoire%20d'un%20voyage%20fait%20en%20la%20terre%20de%20Br%C3%A9sil&hl=nl&pg=PA132#v=thumbnail&q=aypi&f=false) who visited Brazil.[^9] In the early 17th century a Spaniard, Antonio de León Pinelo, kept a very similar account of the process in Peru, and a British duo by the names of Bedford Pim and Berthold Seemann encountered the same process of cassava fermentation in the 19th century in Nicaragua.
-Depending on the location, the beverage can be called _chicha_, _massato_ (a non-alcoholic variant mixed with honey), _acca_, _kufa_ or _mushla_.
+In the 16th century, a detailed account of the preparation of a fermented alcoholic drink was made by a Frenchman [Jean de Léry](https://books.google.nl/books?id=rK1hAAAAcAAJ&dq=Histoire%20d'un%20voyage%20fait%20en%20la%20terre%20de%20Br%C3%A9sil&hl=nl&pg=PA132#v=thumbnail&q=aypi&f=false) who visited Brazil.[^9] In the early 17th century a Spaniard, Antonio de León Pinelo, kept a very similar account of the process in Peru, and a British duo by the names of Bedford Pim and Berthold Seemann encountered the same process of cassava fermentation in the 19th century in Nicaragua.[^10]  Depending on the location, the beverage can be called _chicha_, _massato_ (a non-alcoholic variant mixed with honey), _acca_, _kufa_ or _mushla_.[^11]
 <param ve-image
-title="Antonio de León Pinelo (1636)" url="https://raw.githubusercontent.com/melindasusanto/demo1/master/Pinelo.jpg"
+title="Antonio de León Pinelo (1636)" url="https://www.biodiversitylibrary.org/pageimage/55670844" fit="cover"
-       fit="cover"
-       attribution="tbc">
+       attribution="Biodiversity Heritage Library">

 The preparation process for chicha uses several tools.
 The basic process is that cassava is either turned into flour or cut into pieces, then boiled, chewed and combined with saliva in the mouth for some time, then boiled again in a different vessel, then it is left to ferment for several days until it is ready for consumption.
 To the right are modern tools used to create chicha in Argentina.
 This shows that even today people continue to follow the traditional methods established by their ancestors to create fermented cassava beverages.
 <param ve-image